Coronation of George VI and Elizabeth: Memorabilia

 The coronation was capitalised on by manufacturers as a means of selling commemorative material.
 Recordings of the service were put up for sale, while glassware and pottery were also made to commemorate the event.
 In Canada, for instance, at least five cookbooks were printed to mark the Coronation.
+British Empire flags featuring the emblems of the dominions and India were also produced to celebrate their role in a united empire.
+The ones dating back to 1937 were based on a design previously used for the coronation of George V in 1911.

+Representation in fiction

+In Howard Spring's 1940 novel, Fame Is the Spur, the coronation is seen through the eyes of the central character, Hamer Shawcross, who attends the event as a newly-elevated viscount.
+Along with his fellow peers, he is discomforted by the tedious hours of waiting, the lack of organised refreshments, the difficulty of finding toilets and, above all, the confusion on leaving the abbey when chauffeurs are directed to the wrong exits to meet their masters, with many of those attending having to walk home in the rain.

 The Coronation Review of the Fleet

 The final coronation event was the Review of the Fleet, held on 20 May at Spithead off the coast at Portsmouth.
 The largest assembly of warships since the coronation review of 1911, it has been described by military historian Hedley Paul Willmott as "the last parade of the Royal Navy as the world's greatest and most prodigious navy".
 Ten British battleships and battlecruisers were present, and for the first time at a coronation review, four aircraft carriers.
 Altogether, there were 101 surface warships, 22 submarines and 11 auxiliaries drawn from the Home, Mediterranean and Reserve Fleets.
 The Review Procession included the royal yacht, HMY Victoria and Albert, two minesweepers and a survey ship.
 The Commonwealth and Empire were represented by two warships from Canada and one each from New Zealand and India.
 A large complement of British merchant ships ranging from ocean liners to paddle steamers were also present.

 By tradition, foreign navies were invited to send a single warship each to the review and seventeen were present.
 Notable among them were the USS New York, the new French battleship Dunkerque and the elderly Soviet Marat.
 Also present were the formidable looking German "pocket battleship" Admiral Graf Spee, the Argentine battleship ARA Moreno, the Greek cruiser Georgios Averof and the Japanese heavy cruiser Ashigara.

 Following the review, in which the King and Queen on the royal yacht passed along seven lines of moored ships, there was a flypast by the Fleet Air Arm, however a planned second pass had to be abandoned because of the misty weather.
 That night, the assembled ships were illuminated by their own searchlights; the spectacle was famously described on BBC Radio by commentator Lieutenant-Commander Thomas Woodrooffe, who had enjoyed too much naval hospitality and was very drunk.